Anxiety Treatment Melbourne

 - Hypochondriasis (health anxiety): Excessive worry or preoccupation about having a serious illness.

 What is the treatment?

 Psychological treatments (counselling) have been found to be the most effective way to treat anxiety disorders.
-The goal in the treatment of anxiety is not to remove all anxiety, but to reduce it to a manageable level so that a person can function well in their daily Melbourne life.
-Psychological treatments may not only help people to recover, but can also help to prevent a recurrence of anxiety problems.
-Effective counselling and treatment helps people with an anxiety disorder learn how to control the condition – so it doesn’t control them.
+Psychological treatments may not only help people to recover but can also help to prevent a recurrence of anxiety problems.
+Effective counselling and treatment can help people with an anxiety disorder learn how to control the condition – so it doesn’t control them.